Common Learning Experience

 Researching and refining ideas and then representing them effectively are indispensable skills.
 This course focuses on crafting effective written and spoken presentations that employ appropriate organizational, visual, and physical elements.
 Students have opportunities to select visual elements such as images, graphs, and charts; to address physical considerations such as voice, gesture, and body language; and to relate text, movement, and visuals in effective professional presentations.
 Students learn to use PowerPoint and other graphic presentation software in crafting and supporting presentations.

 This course examines ways in which meaning is made and communicated through visual imagery.
 Students learn how to describe, analyze, and interpret visual information, using abundant examples from everyday life, such as photographs, comic books, graffiti, home furnishings, advertisements, buildings, and public art displays.
 In considering this array of creative effort, students address the difficult question: Is it Art?
 This course focuses on expanding skills in visual interpretation and developing and using aesthetic standards.

-How does body movement reveal or conceal true intent?
+How does body language reveal or conceal true intent?
 Humans appear to be "hard-wired" to assess, examine, and respond to the physical language of others.
-Although this process is often automatic or unconscious, people can learn to identify and employ the elements of physical rhetoric (posture, stance, bearing, expression, and gait) in conscious ways to persuade others.
-If acting is the "truthful" revelation of character, what can be learned through proven performance techniques to enhance one's presentation of self in varied settings?
-This course helps students to become more informed readers of physical signs in others and for managing their own physical and visual language.
+Although this process is often automatic or unconscious, people can learn to identify visual signs and employ the elements of physical rhetoric (posture, stance, bearing, expression, and gait) in conscious ways to persuade others.
+This course will explore the body’s physical response to certain triggers like anxiety, anger, and stress and how those triggers manifest outwardly.
+Students will examine strategies for reading physical signs in others and for managing their own physical and visual language.
 Students will learn techniques for performing nonverbal language, gaining tools for communicating leadership, power, acceptance, openness, and other nonverbal behaviors that impact communication in professional settings.